Conservative California Cities Revolt Against State's Anti-Trump Policies

 "It's the dying gasp of Orange County's nasty brand of conservativism that's infected the body politic of the United States for far too long," says Gustavo Arellano, a longtime liberal columnist here.

 One reason the wave of conservative opposition has turned some heads is that pundits had been predicting that Orange County in particular was beginning to turn blue.
 In the 2016 presidential race, for instance, the county voted Democratic for the first time since 1936.
 The demographics have changed dramatically since the 1990s.
-Whites are now in the minority in the O.C.
+Whites are now in the minority in the county.

 But Arellano says more diversity doesn't necessarily mean it's more Democratic.

-Many of the city councils – and the Orange County Board of Supervisors which voted to join the Trump administration's lawsuit against California – are still controlled by Republicans.
+Many of the city councils — and the Orange County Board of Supervisors, which voted to join the Trump administration's lawsuit against California — are still controlled by Republicans.
 And 2016 may have been an anomaly, he says.

-"Ultimately the Orange County dream is suburbia and suburbia turns even the most fresh off the boat person from Mexico or whatever into a rock-ribbed Republican," Arellano says.
+"Ultimately, the Orange County dream is suburbia, and suburbia turns even the most fresh-off-the-boat person from Mexico or whatever into a rock-ribbed Republican," Arellano says.

-So the national political divide is just as sharp – and complicated – in Southern California as it is anywhere else.
-At heated public hearings you can see a mix of local grassroots activists from both sides mingling with Trump supporters who travel from meeting to meeting, some from as far away as Arizona.
+So the national political divide is just as sharp — and complicated — in Southern California as it is anywhere else.
+At heated public hearings, you can see a mix of local grass-roots activists from both sides mingling with Trump supporters who travel from meeting to meeting, some from as far away as Arizona.

 "Put the lives of Americans and American safety first," said Jennifer Harrison, of Phoenix, who testified this week at a hearing in Escondido.
-She added: "Americans have dreams too."
+"Americans have dreams too."

 Earlier this week, Escondido became the latest city to pass a resolution condemning California's sanctuary law, voting to file a legal brief in support of the Trump administration's lawsuit against the state.

 In Los Alamitos, where the recent backlash began, Warren Kusumoto says he was surprised by all the attention that his council's "opt out" ordinance got.
-He also resents the fact that some on the left have cast his city as some sort of anti-immigrant enclave.
+He also resents that some on the left have cast his city as some sort of anti-immigrant enclave.

-"I may be anti-illegal immigration but I don't hate people," Kusumoto says.
+"I may be anti-illegal immigration, but I don't hate people," Kusumoto says.

 Los Alamitos leaders aren't sure whether their decision will hold up if it's challenged in court.
-But, they say, it's started a much needed debate.
+But, they say, it has started a much needed debate.